Tatiana Loisha

 Philip Chiu, piano

-“A pianist-painter who turns every musical idea into a beautiful array of colours” (La Presse), Juno award-winning pianist Philip Chiu is acclaimed for his brilliant pianism, sensitive listening and an inviting stage presence that abandons the hermit-pianist trope in favour of openness, authenticity, and connection with audiences.
-The inaugural winner of the Mécénat Musica Prix […]
+“A pianist-painter who transforms each musical idea into a beautiful array of colours” (La Presse), Philip Chiu is acclaimed for his brilliant pianism, sensitive listening, and a stage presence that eschews the hermit-pianist image and favours openness, authenticity and dialogue with audiences.
+Winner of the 2023 Juno for Best Classical Solo Album, and inaugural winner […]

 Olivier Godin